tom-howard/ros2/docs/course/part1.md

     │   ├── __init__.py
     │   └── tb3_tools.py
     └── scripts
+        ├── basic_velocity_control.py
-        └── minimal_node.py
+        └── stop_me.py

-    2 directories, 5 files
+    3 directories, 6 files
     ```
     ***

-    * `scripts`: is a *directory* that will contain all the Python Nodes that we'll create (you'll notice a `minimal_node.py` already exists in there).
+    * `scripts`: is a *directory* that will contain all the Python Nodes that we'll create (you'll notice a couple in there already).
     * `part1_pubsub_modules`: is a *directory* that we can use to store Python *modules*, that we can then import into our main Python nodes

         (`#!py from part1_pubsub_modules.tb3_tools import ...`, for example)